Agash/YTPlays/README.md

 ## :star2: About the Project

 So Frank ([Astroid Videos on YouTube](https://www.youtube.com/@AstroidmaniaVideos)) had some fun ideas for streams with chat.
 I thought I'd implement those.
-HE actually got a couple of people helping him out, so I took the time to fix up a GUI (still messy code tho).
+He actually got a couple of people helping him out, so I took the time to fix up a GUI (still messy code tho).
 It can do TwitchPlays style chat control with 3 modes (democracy, monarchy, anarchy) and also let chat type pokemon names, another great stream from Frank (also coding detours are always fun to watch).

 ### :camera: Screenshots